ITensor/website/docs/book/iqtensor_overview.md

 Of course, conserving quantum numbers is important for physics too.
 Real experiments often conserve particle number.
-Using quantum numbers can also make it easier to compute excited state properties.
+Also using quantum numbers can make it easier to compute excited state properties.

 Using the block-sparse [[IQTensor|classes/iqtensor]] class makes conserving quantum numbers automatic for any tensor network algorithm.
-IQTensors have nearly the same interface as ITensors, so they are straightforward to use.
-But the concepts behind IQTensors require some background understanding, which is the aim of the following chapters.
+IQTensors have nearly the same interface as ITensors, so they are straightforward to use in your code.
+But understanding IQTensors requires some background knowledge and an awareness of certain conventions IQTensors follow;
+these are the focus of the next few chapters.

 <br/>
 <span style="float:left;"><img src="docs/arrowleft.png" class="icon">